awsdocs/aws-control-tower-guide/doc_source/lifecycle-events.md

 ## `SetupLandingZone`<a name="setup-landing-zone"></a>

 This lifecycle event records whether AWS Control Tower successfully set up a landing zone\.
 This event corresponds to the AWS Control Tower `SetupLandingZone` CloudTrail event\.
-The lifecycle event log includes the `rootOrganizationalId`, which is ID of the organization that AWS Control Tower creates from the master account\.
+The lifecycle event log includes the `rootOrganizationalId`, which is ID of the organization that AWS Control Tower creates from the management account\.
 The log entry also includes the `organizationalUnitName` and `organizationalUnitId` for each of of the OUs, and the `accountName` and `accountId` for each account, that are created when AWS Control Tower sets up the landing zone\.

 ```
 {